XtendedGreg/alpine-linux-nut-install/README.md

 For Alpine Linux:
 ```
-# The service is named 'nut-client' in Alpine
+# The service is named 'nut-upsmon' in Alpine
-rc-service nut-client start
+rc-service nut-upsmon start
 ```

 For Debian/Ubuntu/Fedora/CentOS: